rklomp/sophos-utm-letsencrypt/README.md

 If everything works correct and your website now uses the new certificate you can continue.
 If not.. solve it ;)

 Note: This is a test certificate that is not a valid signed certificate.
+The certificate is issued by "fake LE intermediate x1".
+The next step will make sure you will get a valid signed certificate.

 Tip: getssl supports the -d parameter to show debug output